lexchou-aspose/Aspose.3D-Products/3d/net/watermark/stl/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload STL file and hit the \"Watermark\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download STL file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="STL" readMoreLink="https://docs.fileformat.com/cad/stl/" >}}
+STL, abbreviation for stereolithrography, is an interchangeable file format that represents 3-dimensional surface geometry.
+The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+It represents a surface as a series of small triangles, known as facets, where each facet is described by a perpendicular direction and three points representing the vertices of the triangle.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark to Formats" subTitle="Using C#, One can also add blind watermark to many other file formats including." >}}